It Had to Be You

 "Unique and romantic, It Had To Be You by Deborah Simmons will capture you and delight you from page one until the last line." - SingleTitles.com

 The Last de Burgh

-The final book in the series, The Last de Burgh follows the youngest of the medieval de Burgh brothers as he vows to aid a fallen knight's sibling.
-Soon Nicholas is thrust into a mystery involving arcane relics, hidden messages, and the powerful Knights Templar.
-Most startling of all is his overwhelming attraction to Emery Montbard, who is not what he expected.
+The final book of the series focuses on Nicholas, the youngest of the de Burgh brothers.
+After making a vow to a fallen knight, Nicholas is thrust into a world of arcane relics, hidden messages, the powerful Knights Templar, and the mysterious Emery Montbard, who is not what she seems.
 But Nicholas harbors a secret, too, and faces a foe even the de Burghs cannot best.